apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 This element does not (yet) handle localization.

+## `<description>` element

+A human-readable description for the plugin.
+The text content of the element contains the description of the plugin.
+An example:

+    <description>Foo plugin description</description>

+This element does not (yet) handle localization.

+## `<author>` element

+Plugin author name.
+The text content of the element contains the name of the plugin author.
+An example:

+    <author>Foo plugin description</author>

+## `<keywords>` element

+Plugin keywords.
+The text content of the element contains comma separated keywords to describe the plugin.
+An example:

+    <keywords>foo,bar</keywords>

+## `<license>` element

+Plugin license.
+The text content of the element contains the plugin license.
+An example:

+    <license>Apache 2.0 License</license>

 ## `<asset>` element

 One or more elements listing the files or directories to be copied